Jadamso/Rbooks/docs/03-ROLS.md

 #stargazer(reg1, reg2, type='html')
 ```

-**The same principles apply to regression-based approaches to endogeneity issues**
+**The same principles apply to regression-based approaches to endogeneity issues**.
 For example, we now run IV regressions for different variable combinations in the dataset of spurious relationships

 ``` r
 knames <- names(vigen_csv)[2:11] # First 10 Variables